JesperDramsch/phd-thesis/methods-theory/index.rst

 2020c).
-The book chapter covers the historical development of machine learning with a focus on co-developments with geoscience and provides the theoretical background for this thesis. `11.2.1.2 <#book:nn>`__ specifically gives a treatment of nns, the main driver of modern ml applications. `11.2.2.4 <#book:dl>`__ goes on to discuss the development of dl, with `11.2.2.6 <#ssec:cnnarch>`__ going into detail about cnn architectures that are particularly relevant to both this thesis and the wider field of ml in geoscience.
+The book chapter covers the historical development of machine learning with a focus on co-developments with geoscience and provides the theoretical background for this thesis. `11.2.1.2 <#book:nn>`__ specifically gives a treatment of neural networks, the main driver of modern machine learning applications. `11.2.2.4 <#book:dl>`__ goes on to discuss the development of dl, with `11.2.2.6 <#ssec:cnnarch>`__ going into detail about convolutional neural network architectures that are particularly relevant to both this thesis and the wider field of machine learning in geoscience.

 Essential machine learning concepts that are used throughout this thesis will be introduced.
-This includes dnns and cnns, as well as, common natural image benchmarks, i.e. ImageNet.
-Moreover, the cnns architectures VGG-16 and ResNet are discussed, which are used in `13 <#sec:transfer>`__.
+This includes dnns and convolutional neural networks, as well as, common natural image benchmarks, i.e. ImageNet.
+Moreover, the convolutional neural networks architectures VGG-16 and ResNet are discussed, which are used in `13 <#sec:transfer>`__.
 This chapter goes on to discuss the U-Net architecture, which is at the core of the Voxelmorph algorithm discussed in `16 <#sec:timeshift>`__.
-Moreover, `11.2 <#sec:mlingeo>`__ discusses composition of nns as applied to geoscience.
+Moreover, `11.2 <#sec:mlingeo>`__ discusses composition of neural networks as applied to geoscience.

-In addition svms, kriging and gps, and rfs are discussed as they are important ml models used in geoscience detailed in their respective sections. gps in particular have a rich history in geoscience, originating in geostatistics, having reached the wider ml community.
+In addition svms, kriging and gps, and rfs are discussed as they are important machine learning models used in geoscience detailed in their respective sections. gps in particular have a rich history in geoscience, originating in geostatistics, having reached the wider machine learning community.
-These methods are particularly suitable for problems on smaller datasets, where nns would overfit on the dataset and not generalize to unseen data.
+These methods are particularly suitable for problems on smaller datasets, where neural networks would overfit on the dataset and not generalize to unseen data.

-The review shows the use of modern ml software applications and discusses the necessity of thorough model validation.
+The review shows the use of modern machine learning software applications and discusses the necessity of thorough model validation.
 The machine learning applications in this thesis split the labelled data into subsets that are used for training and validation.
-This serves as a basic test of generalization of the individual ml model to unseen data.
+This serves as a basic test of generalization of the individual machine learning model to unseen data.

 .. _sec:mlgeotheory: